 The bible was never a book I thought about picking up at my local bookstore, but with God presented to me in this light, I began to question everything.
 Was I missing a big piece of the puzzle?
 Was the image of God given to me as a child completely wrong?
 Does the spirit of God really exist in my thoughts and the words I speak?

-After I tucked my family safely in their beds, I listened to the final chapters.
-The central ideas around my connection to God consumed my thoughts as I stayed up until the late hours reading and listening to others who expressed this same belief.
+After tucking my family safely in their beds, I listened to the final chapters.
+The central ideas around my connection to God consumed my thoughts while I stayed up until the late hours reading and listening to others who expressed this same belief.

 Later in the week, I got an unexpected phone call from my mom.
-My grandmother had called her earlier that day because she got a call from our reverend requesting our family take part in Sunday service.
-Included in the request was a scripture reading from someone in our family.
+My grandmother had called her earlier that day because our church reverend requested that our family take part in Sunday service.
+Included was a scripture reading from someone in our family.

-That Sunday as I walked the staircase I could hear the church bells ringing in my ears.
+That Sunday walking the staircase I heard the church bells ringing in my ears.
 Although I wasn’t a religious man, I walked through the door with an open mind that didn’t exist a few days before.
 My family and I sat in the pews as I looked over my reading for the third time.